-In honor of Presidents Day, we proudly present the facts, figures, and little-known but pertinent minutiae of Presidential air travel.
+In honor of Air Force One, we proudly present the facts, figures, and little-known but pertinent minutiae of Presidential air travel.
 Enjoy the show!

 The First President to Fly